The short version

 Living in Brazil, Mexico, and India shaped how I approach work — with curiosity, humility, and a deep respect for the fact that what works in one place rarely transfers directly to another.

-After all of this, I've learnt that in the "post-pilot" era of AI, success isn't about having the most models or the flashiest demos.
-It's about having the best judgment — knowing what to trust, what to verify, and what to ship.
+After all of this, I've learnt that success is not about having the most models or the flashiest demos.
+It is about knowing what to trust, what to verify, and what to ship.
+It's an approach I call human-centred AI: designing AI around the people, expertise and accountability an organisation is trusted for — so it amplifies them rather than replacing them.

-I work with leaders who are past the hype and thinking about how to build something systematic, trusted, and uniquely their own.
+I work with four to six organisations each year — leaders who are past the hype and thinking about how to build something systematic, trusted, and uniquely their own.
 If that sounds like where you are, I'd be happy to have a conversation.

 Education

-I design and lead AI programmes at Northwestern Kellogg and Imperial College Business School, deliver guest sessions at MIT xPRO, and am part of the teaching team at IDEO U. The teaching and the advisory feed each other: what I learn from clients shapes what I teach, and what I develop for the classroom sharpens how I advise.
+I design and lead AI programmes at Northwestern Kellogg and Imperial College Business School, deliver guest sessions at MIT xPRO, and am part of the teaching team at IDEO U. The teaching and the client work feed each other: what I learn from clients shapes what I teach, and what I develop for the classroom sharpens how I work.

 I co-designed this eight-week programme and lead it as primary instructor.
 Senior executives work through strategic frameworks to move beyond experimentation and build enterprise-scale transformation roadmaps.